Using Gertrude

 NOTE: If you'd prefer to watch a step-by-step video showing all aspects of getting started with Gertrude, click here.

-Setting up your admin account
+Setting up your parent account

-Creating your first user
+Adding your first child

-Monitoring user activity
+Monitoring child activity

 Keychains & Keys